nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Well, it’s the truth I do like that there Jerco an’ Rosaline,” said Ma Lawton.
 “They did seem quiet as lambs, although they was always havin’ company.
-But Ise got to speak to them, ’cause I doana wanta lose ma young mens....
-But theyse a real nice-acting couple.
+But Ise got to speak to them, ’cause I doana wanta lose ma young mens.<span class="three-dots"></span>But theyse a real nice-acting couple.
 Jerco him treats me like him was mah son.
 It’s true that they doan work like all poah niggers, but they pays that rent down good and prompt ehvery week.”